 Our meals include salads and soups, both of which are very popular with most guests, and requests for recipes are frequent (and we will provide them, watch our website for an E-book on expedition cooking ..).
 Breakfasts consist of eggs, bread and jam, mueslis and granolas, as well as cooked breakfasts with beans, potatoes and other savory ingredients.
 Coffee is ground and brewed fresh every morning, and a selection of teas is available.
 Lunches are picnic style with choices of bread, sausage, cheeses, tomato and cucumber, peanut butter and jam, snack bars, fruits and hot and cold drinks.

 With healthy and nutritious food, and individual needs being accommodated, our guests stay well and keep up their energy for the expedition days.
 And wine and extras such as birthday cakes when the occasion calls for it, keep up spirits and make for great campsite evenings.

-We have worked in wilderness travel and conservation throughout our careers that span over 30 years in wild places – among them Antarctica, the desert of Oman and the Gobi desert.
-We have explored our expedition routes in Mongolia for over 15 years on horseback.
-All these years in remote places have given us a solid back ground in wilderness expedition logistics and safety.
+We have worked in wilderness travel and conservation throughout our careers that span over 35 years in wild places, among them Antarctica, the deserts of Oman and Mongolia’s gobi.
+We have explored our expedition routes in Mongolia for over 20 years on horseback.
+Our trip leaders have trained as EMT and first responders, and staff are first aid qualified.
+First aid kits and satellite phone for emergency use are always with us.
+All these years in remote places, and the many experiences we’ve gained have given us a solid back ground in wilderness expedition logistics and safety.